Michelle Wolf's 'The Break' is an essential new TV comedy, and we need more of it: EW review

 Her “Salute to Abortion” felt like a precise version of the news-based comedy that The Break is aiming for.
 At times she was blunt (“Abortions are super common, and the stigma is bulls—!”), but when she got to the climactic moment of the segment — the moment when other hosts might pivot into an Earnest Plea — she was suddenly leading a marching band.
 It’s her second-most-watched bit on YouTube — which means it has less YouTube views than Stephen Colbert, Trevor Noah, Seth Meyers, and James Corden talking about Wolf’s White House Correspondents’ Dinner, that time when Wolf herself became the news they tell lame jokes about.

 Obviously, Netflix doesn’t have to care about YouTube — or indeed, any obvious metrics of viewership.
-The Break unveiled new episodes on Sunday evenings, which feels like a not-quite-right release window.
+The Break unveiled new episodes on Sundays, which feels like a not-quite-right release window.
 Some titular point of this show is how Wolf’s trying to give you a respite from the usual flow of the political-comedical industrial complex.
 Maybe Tuesday or Thursday would be better, a “break” in the midst of a work week?
-I realize even talking about “release windows” is weird with Netflix, and even calling The Break a “late-night” show is a bit of a misnomer.
+I realize even talking about “release windows” is weird with Netflix, and even calling The Break a “late night” show is a bit of a misnomer.
 (I usually watched it over breakfast on Monday morning.)

 But I worry not enough people have discovered The Break, and they should.
 This Sunday’s installment ended its initial run of episodes.
 It’s not clear when the show will return.
 I’m optimistic, hoping we get a lot more very soon.
 The last few episodes were the show’s best.
 There were no more guests, and should never be again.
 The sketches have gotten sharper.
 The July 15 episode had one skewering ’70s art films about old men falling in poetic love with underage girls, and last week had a delirious faux ICE ad with a sledgehammer point so obvious (ICE is like ISIS!) that it made the inevitable Fox News rebuttal look like part of the joke.
 Wolf can be a deadpan delight in character; her oft-repeated mantra “I’m under indictment!” in “Strong Female Lead” is the funniest thing I’ve heard all year.